Best Roof Racks for Land Rover Defender 110

 Will a roof rack affect my Defender’s fuel economy?

-Do I need to drill into my roof?
+Do I need to drill into my roof to install these?

 Final Verdict